Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/overview/03-data-requirements.md

 ---
 ### Transcripts

 The `transcripts.csv` file allows you to declare which transcripts you would like to use when performing variant-effect-prediction.
-Please use trasncripts listed on the [E!
+Please use transcripts listed on the [E!
 Ensembl Database](https://www.ensembl.org/)

 {: .normal-title }
 > Multiple Transcripts